marcelduin/Micrio.Blogpost.wasm-v3/README.md

-# Micrio v3: The Road From JavaScript To WebAssembly
+# Micrio v3: The Road From JavaScript To AssemblyScript Using WebAssembly
-### From JavaScript to AssemblyScript in 4 iterations
+### From JavaScript to AssemblyScript in 3 iterations